-If the Application is approved, Red Bird would implement operational changes to improve and enhance service to Pine Mountain's current customers.
-For example, those customers would have access to a 24-hour phone line to report any utility service issues.
+If the Commission approves the Meadowlands Application, Red Bird will implement operational changes to improve and enhance service to Meadowlands' current customers.
+For example, customers would have access to a 24-hour phone line to report any utility service issues.
 Those calls initially would be answered by emergency service personnel who are required to respond to emergency service calls within prescribed time limits.
 Calls would then be transferred into the computerized maintenance management system and converted into work orders, which create a historical record of all reported service issues.
 Work orders also ensure contracted customer service personnel can quickly and efficiently commence work required to address any customer service issues.

 In addition, Red Bird would ensure customers have access to customer service representatives during normal business hours to discuss any customer concerns and would establish a utility-specific webpage and dedicated email address to keep customers informed about their utility service.
-These types of customer service and operational resources generally are not available to customers served by small utilities like Pine Mountain.
+These types of customer service and operational resources generally are not available to customers served by small utilities like Meadowlands.